manu889/CR/README.md

 - ✅ Added comprehensive content to all policy pages
 - ✅ Created Accessibility and Sustainability pages
 - ✅ Updated footer with HFFglobal credits
-- ✅ Removed outdated certifications (ISO, Green Hotel)
+- ✅ Removed hotel-specific content and components

 ### **Technical Fixes**
 - ✅ Fixed hydration issues and performance optimized